 What Else is Nearby

-But, one "must visit" site is Roman Vindolanda the Roman Army Museum, a working archaeological dig, educational site and family attraction not far from the wall.
+But, one "must visit" site is the Roman Vindolanda and Roman Army Museum, a working archaeological dig, educational site and family attraction not far from the wall.
 Every summer, archaeologists uncover remarkable things at this garrison settlement that predates Hadrian's Wall and lasted as a working settlement until the 9th century, 400 years after the wall was abandoned.
 Vindolanda served as a base and staging place for the soldiers and workers who built Hadrian's Wall.

 Among the site's most remarkable finds are the Vindolanda writing tablets.
-The tablets, thin slivers of wood covered letters and correspondence, are the oldest surviving examples of handwriting ever found in Britain.
-Voted by experts and the public as "Britain's Top Treasure", the thoughts and sentiments on these documents are evidence to the mundane details of the everyday lives of Roman soldiers and workers.
+The tablets, thin slivers of wood covered with letters and correspondence, are the oldest surviving examples of handwriting ever found in Britain.
+Voted by experts and the public as "Britain's Top Treasure," the thoughts and sentiments on these documents are evidence to the mundane details of the everyday lives of Roman soldiers and workers.
 Birthday greetings, party invitations, requests for shipments of underpants and warm socks are scribbled on thin,paper-like leaves of wood that, amazingly survived almost 2,000 years by being buried in a boggy, oxygen free environment.
 There is really nothing else like these tablets in the world.
 Most of the tablets are kept at the British Museum in London, but since 2011, thanks to a multi-million pound investment, some of the letters have now been returned to Vindolanda, where they are displayed in a hermetically sealed case.
 Vindolanda is family-friendly, with activities, films, exhibits and a chance to see and participate in real archaeology every summer.
 The site is run by a charitable trust and admission is charged.